 In other cases, however, you’ll have to do some research.
 Head to your competitors’ product details pages and see what customers are buying in tandem.
 That should give you a good idea of the complements you want to target.

 When you begin to enter a search query, Amazon suggests products other consumers frequently search for.

-This is a great tactic because it gives you a quick, free snapshot of how your prospects actually use Amazon.
+This is ostensibly a free Amazon keyword tool in its own right, and it’s a great tactic because it gives you a quick, free snapshot of how your prospects actually use Amazon.
 Yes, there are keyword research tools that give you tons of valuable, in-depth data—and we’ll get to those—but a lot of ‘em ain’t free.

 After meticulously combing through the suggested queries (i.e., entering the type of product you sell followed by different letters of the alphabet), you’ll have yourself a strong list of initial keywords to build on.

 If you sell on a website of your own in addition to Amazon, this one is unique to you.